jmjuanes/siimple/presets/icons/README.md

 A preset for the **siimple CSS toolkit** that provides a collection of **pure CSS icons**.

-## Installation
+## Install

-Use npm to install this preset in your project:

 ```bash
 $ npm install --save @siimple/preset-icons
 ```

-## Enable this preset

-Include the styles that this preset is exporting in your `siimple.config.js` file:
+Include the preset styles in your `siimple.config.js` file:

 ```js
 import icons from "@siimple/preset-icons";